In today’s Japan Travel Q&A we answer a question about the Japan Rail Pass from Jon in Thunder Bay, Ontario:

 JR has an extensive network of trains and bullet trains (shinkansen) throughout the country, and when you have the JR Pass you have access to nearly all of it – making it a great value in many cases.

-The JR Pass is available in denominations of 7, 14 and 21 days, and when purchasing it you can select between standard class (known as ordinary) or first class (known as green).
+The JR Pass is available in denominations of 7, 14 and 21 days, and when purchasing it you can select between standard class (known as Ordinary) or first class (known as Green Car).

 While prices fluctuate depending on exchange rates – and also increase from time to time – the approximate prices are:

-Ordinary class is quite comfortable in Japan, but for luxury travelers we always recommend green, which has more spacious seating and an overall more relaxing environment.
+Ordinary class is quite comfortable in Japan, but for luxury travelers we always recommend Green Car, which has more spacious seating and an overall more relaxing environment.

 Based on all of this, you may be thinking that the Rail Pass sounds pretty good so far.
 So why is it not the best option in every case?